 Receipt of a review request

 If so, the Syndic in charge of the case may decide to continue his or her investigation.
 The applicant can then be informed that the case is administratively closed by the Registry until the investigation is completed.
-The file processing fees will then be refunded.

 The applicant may again request the review of the Syndic's decision if the Syndic decides not to file a complaint after completing his or her investigation.